Vedp9984/GrindZone/C_fundamentals/basic.md

 **Q: What is a memory leak?**
 A: Memory not freed properly, leading to resource wastage.

-**Q: What is a wild pointer?**
-A: An uninitialized pointer that contains garbage address.

 **Q: What is pointer arithmetic and its limitations?**
 A: Operations like addition/subtraction on pointers.
 Limited to same data type; cannot multiply/divide pointers.